Embracing Self-Care: A Journey for Lymphoedema Management

 Staying active is vital for managing lymphoedema.
 Gentle movements can enhance lymphatic flow and improve overall well-being.

-Low-Impact Exercises: Try gentle activities like swimming, walking, or cycling; they’re kinder to your limbs and help boost circulation and lymph flow
+Try gentle activities like swimming, walking, or cycling; they’re kinder to your limbs and help boost circulation and lymph flow.

-In 2015, L-W-O made a conscious decision to stop using the word “exercise”, a choice that’s often been challenging, as it goes against the norm.
+In 2015, L-W-O made a conscious decision to stop using the word “exercise.”
+This choice has often been challenging, as it goes against the norm.
 Why?
-Many of our members with leg or foot lymphoedema find mobility difficult, and being told that “exercise” will improve their condition can feel overwhelming, even distressing.
+Many of our members with leg or foot lymphoedema find mobility difficult.
+Being told that “exercise” will improve their condition can feel overwhelming and distressing.
 The word itself often triggered negative emotional responses, leading to frustration, stress, and a sense of failure.
 We found that avoiding the term helped create a more supportive and compassionate space for movement and self-care.

 Whenever L-W-O Community can, our websites and social media use the hashtag #getmoving.
-It does not conjure up the horror of doing a marathon or attending one of those superhuman aerobics classes but instead allows you to start off with small movements that can be increased step by step every day.
+It does not conjure up the horror of doing a marathon or attending one of those superhuman aerobics classes.
+Instead, it allows you to start off with small movements that can be increased step by step every day.
 We can all do this.

 Day 4: Compression Garment Care

-Washing and Drying: Follow the manufacturer’s guidelines for washing.
-We used to be told that handwashing was best; however, thankfully, most compression garments can be machine washed on a gentle cycle between 30 and 40 degrees.
+Follow the manufacturer’s guidelines for washing.
+We used to be told that handwashing was best; however, most compression garments can now be machine washed on a gentle cycle between 30 and 40 degrees.

-Wear Them Regularly: Wear your compression garments as advised by your healthcare provider, regular use can help reduce swelling effectively
+Wear your compression garments as advised by your healthcare provider.
+Regular use can help reduce swelling effectively.

-Check for Fit: Wear your prescribed compression garments regularly.
-If they feel uncomfortable or too loose, speak to your healthcare provider; they may need to be adjusted or replaced to stay effective.
+If your garments feel uncomfortable or too loose, speak to your healthcare provider.
+They may need to be adjusted or replaced to stay effective.
 Compression garments help manage swelling and relieve pain by applying pressure to the tissues.
-This pressure supports fluid drainage and prevents fluid from building up in the affected area
+This pressure supports fluid drainage and prevents fluid from building up in the affected area.

 Day 5: Nutrition for Wellness